-Identified stakeholders have been notified of the release of the draft BAR for public review.
-Notification letters have been posted, faxed or e-mailed to all registered IAPs (a list of registered IAPs notified of the draft BA Report is included as Appendix D).
+Identified stakeholders were notified of the release of the draft BAR for public review.
+Notification letters were posted, faxed or e-mailed to all registered IAPs (a list of registered IAPs notified of the draft BA Report is included as Appendix D).

-Hard copies of the draft BAR are available for public review at the following venues:
+Hard copies of the draft BAR were available for public review at the following venues:

-- Citrusdal Public Library; and - SRK's office in Rondebosch, Cape Town.
+- Redelinghuys and Piketberg Public Libraries; and - SRK's office in Rondebosch, Cape Town.

-The report is also accessible as an electronic copy on SRK's website www.srk.co.za (via the "library" and then "public documents" links).
-A copy (either hardcopy or electronic) of the draft BAR / EMPr has been made available to each of the following authorities, to facilitate comment:
+The report was also accessible as an electronic copy on SRK's website www.srk.co.za (via the "library" and then "public documents" links).
+A copy (either hardcopy or electronic) of the draft BAR / EMPr was made available to each of the following authorities, to facilitate comment: